yuchenglim04/besselBreakfast/Electronics/reading_list.md

 20/12/2024
 - (Application Report TI) Importance of Input Bias Current Return Paths in Instrumentation Amplifier Applications
 - (Application Note Renesas) Operational Amplifiers: How to Bias Op-Amps Correctly
-- (Technical Article) What You Need to Know about Input Bias Current - and Why
+- (Technical Article TI) What You Need to Know about Input Bias Current - and Why

 19/12/24
 - (AN-1368) Ferrite Bead Demystified